oatlog/oatlog/doc/report/main.typ

     Karppa, and especially our advisor Alejandro Luque Cerpa for their feedback and guidance on our work.

-    We would also like to thank our opponent group Edvin Nilsson and Enayatullah Norozi for their feedback.
+    We would also like to thank Edvin Nilsson and Enayatullah Norozi for their feedback.
   ],
 )